arkouda.match

 array([True True False True False])

-start() arkouda.pdarrayclass.pdarray[source]
+start() arkouda.numpy.pdarrayclass.pdarray[source]

-Returns the starts of matches
+Return the starts of matches.

 Returns: